TerribleBrad/Wind-of-Kine/README.md

 ### Controller Support

 I don't play Skyrim with a controller so at the moment I don't offer support for it.
-Although, I am working on mkaing Streamlined Controller friendly :)
+Although, I am working on making Streamlined Controller friendly :)

 ### I have a question